-INFRARISK is a three-year EU funded FP7 project to develop a stress test framework to tackle the coupled impacts of natural hazards on interdependent infrastructure networks through:
+INFRARISK was a three-year collaborative R&D project funded by the EC to develop a stress test framework to tackle the coupled impacts of natural hazards on interdependent infrastructure networks through:

 The INFRARISK project was a 35 month project funded by the EC FP7 framework programme.